Tens of thousands rally as Bangladesh job protests spread

 A pro-government faction of the student movement had postponed its protest action but left-leaning groups pledged to keep up the fight.

 "These job quotas are discriminatory.
-We want equal opportunities for all," said Mohammad, who said he missed out on a coveted government job because of the allocation system.
+We want equal opportunities for all," said protestor Nur Mohammad, who said he missed out on a coveted government job because of the allocation system.

 Hasina - whose father was the architect of the Bangladesh's independence from Pakistan - has in the past rejected demands to slash the quotas.